-There is a lot of fun crafts you can do with yarn.
-These yarn crafts are perfect especially if you don’t crochet or knit.
 Make something with leftover yarn for a wall hanging, home decor or cute yarn crafts for kids.
-There are some great ideas for your yarn projects.
+There are some great ideas to use up your stash of yarn.

 These cross stitch letters are a great way to teach kids to sew!
 Not only are they learning to cross stitch but also expressing themselves!
 These letters are the perfect confidence builder for beginner stitchers!